aaronbullard/dogpile/README.md

 }
 ```

-### Third
+### Fourth

-As stated in step 2 above, each Resource object must implement the Resource::realtionships() interface which returns a RelationshipCollection class.
+As stated in step above, each Resource object must implement the Resource::realtionships() interface which returns a RelationshipCollection class.
 The Dogpile\Collections\RelationshipCollection class can be implemented as such below.

 ```php